richardtjornhammar/impetuous/README.md

 # Example 8: Latent data assumptions.
 Building a Parent-Child list

 So you are sitting on a large amount of groupings that you have a significance test for what you are interested in.
 Since you will conduct a large amount of tests there is also a large risk that you will technically test the same thing over and over again.
 In order to remove this effect from your group testing you could employ my `HierarchicalEnrichment` routine, but then you will need a relationship file describing how to build the group DAG Hierarchy.
+The relationship file contains a parent id, a tab delimiter and a child id on each line.
+The routine that I demonstrate here uses a divide-and-conquer type approach which means that a subgroup, or child, is only assigned if it is fully contained within the parents definition.
+You can create redundant assignments by setting `bSingleDescent=False` but it is not the recommended default setting.

 Have no fear!
 This can be done with my `build_pclist_word_hierarchy` routine.
 Enough talk.
 Let us assume that you are sitting on the following data:
 ```